Python packaging, environment and dependency management

 Slightly newer than cookiecutter, copier is a more modern and flexible tool for generating project templates.

-5.2 Documenting my package
+6.2 Documenting my package

-If we are using conda then the python version is handled for us.
-Same with generic dependency managers.
-With pip we need to manage it ourselves.
-(Poetry is in between - it knows about python versions, but cannot install python for us).
+, we need to manage it ourselves.
+(Poetry is in between — it knows about Python versions but cannot install Python for us).

-6.1 pyenv
+7.1 pyenv

 BUT WHO MANAGES THE VIRTUALENV MANAGER MANAGER?
 Also, what is going on in this ecosystem of bits?
 Logan Jones explains:

-• pyenv manages multiple versions of Python itself.
+- pyenv manages multiple versions of Python itself.

-• virtualenv/venv manages virtual environments for a specific Python version.
+- virtualenv/venv manages virtual environments for a specific Python version.

-Anyway, pyenv compiles a custom version of python and as such is extremely isolated from everything else.
+Anyway, pyenv compiles a custom version of Python and as such is extremely isolated from everything else.
 An introduction with emphasis on my area: Intro to Pyenv for Machine Learning.

 pyenv init

-# install a specific python version
+# install a specific Python version

 pyenv install 3.8.13